 (Bridges to the Arts)

-We realize this program in partnership with the Barnes Foundation and with support from the William Penn Foundation’s Informal Learning Initiative.
+We developed this program in partnership with the Barnes Foundation and with support from the William Penn Foundation’s Informal Learning Initiative.
 Through this program, we work with emergent bilingual learners ages 3-5 and their caregivers and use art to grow children’s early literacy skills in Spanish and English.
-After-school program sessions include interactive read alouds, art observation, and art-making that all foster conversation and shared creative exploration.
-This program also includes weekend family art and literacy workshops at the Barnes Foundation for program families as well as visits to the Barnes’ Free First Sunday events open to families both from this program and from the larger South Philadelphia Latinx community.
-The Puentes de Salud Education and Arts & Culture branches work together with our partners at the Barnes Foundation to create this program.
+After-school virtual program sessions include interactive read alouds, art observation, and art making that all foster conversation and shared creative exploration.
+This program also includes occasional weekend in-person family art and literacy workshops for program families from the larger South Philadelphia Latinx community.

 Puentes Hacia el Futuro Education Programs